bhushan-mohanraj/lawrenceville-math/readme.md

 - Use Alembic for SQLAlchemy migrations.
 - Add `setup.py` for deployment.
 - Add Google authentication limited to `@lawrenceville.org` email addresses.
+- Connect SQLAlchemy Column.default and WTForms Field.default in `model_form`.
+- Fix `current_edt_datetime` function (currently correct only if the server is in EDT).

 ## Environment Setup